 PRINT The Whole Hand Rules Chart along with the icons and pieces.
 PRINT the large icons for each rule on The Whole Hand Rules.
-ENSURE that the Interactive Curriculum is compatible with your device.

-Understand that water is dangerous and there are rules we can follow to be safer around it Learn the phrase "water safety" Learn The Whole Hand Rules and how we can use them every day Identify sources of water like bathtubs, pools, beaches, and lakes Learn who a grown up can be
+Understand that water is dangerous and there are rules we can follow to be safer around it Learn the phrase "water safety"

+Learn The Whole Hand Rules and how we can use them every day Identify sources of water like bathtubs, pools, beaches, and lakes Learn who a grown up can be